akramhammam5/FishGameSimulation/README.md

 # ServerSimulation
-A simple 3D simulation of a server room using threeJS.
+A simple 3D simulation of a Fish game using threeJS.
 We didn't include the node modules to the repository or any json package files.